aaron777collins/MinecraftDatapackLanguage/README.md

 tellraw @a {"text":"World","color":"blue"} # Inline too!
 ```

-Notice how the full-line `#` never makes it into the `.mcfunction`, but the inline ones do.
+Notice how the full-line `//` and block comments never make it into the `.mcfunction`, but the inline ones do.

 ---